2016-2017 Undergraduate & Graduate Catalog

 Movement Science Student Excellence Endowed Scholarship

-Mullendore Legal Studies and Criminal Justice
+Mullendore Legal Studies Criminal Justice Scholarship

-Nathan M. Hurwitz Memorial Scholarship
+Nathan M. Hurwitz Endowed Memorial Scholarship

 Nichols Sustainability Scholarship

 Orgulloso de Ser 'Proud to Be' Scholarship Endowment

 Owen F. Bieber Scholarship Trust